zhiyuli/subset_nwm_data_scripts/README.rst

 LR MEM4 20180306 12:00z

-What's new in 1.2.1 and 1.2.2 ?
+What’s new in 1.2.1 and 1.2.2 ?
 -------------------------------

 Update to support NWM 1.2

-What's new in 1.1.9 ?
+What’s new in 1.1.9 ?
 ---------------------

 This version has one minor bug fix for National Water Model Viewer Tethys App.
 App can subset AA data back to 2017-05-09 (the first archived full-day data for NWM Ver1.1)

-What's new in 1.1.8 ?
+What’s new in 1.1.8 ?
 ---------------------

-1) Improve coordinate projection handling: If shapefile/geojson/wkt user provides has a custom projection that SQLite DB doesn't support, use GDAL to re-project it to a well-know projection (4326) before spatial query
+1) Improve coordinate projection handling: If shapefile/geojson/wkt user provides has a custom projection that SQLite DB doesn’t support, use GDAL to re-project it to a well-know projection (4326) before spatial query

-2) Merge multi-day analysis\_assim subsetting results into one: The naming converstion of resulting files: nwm.tALLz.analysis\_assim.{geometry}.tm{tm}.conus.nc {geometry}: forcing, channel\_rt, reservoir, terrain\_rt, land {tm}: 00, 01, 02
+2) Merge multi-day analysis_assim subsetting results into one: The naming converstion of resulting files: nwm.tALLz.analysis_assim.{geometry}.tm{tm}.conus.nc {geometry}: forcing, channel_rt, reservoir, terrain_rt, land {tm}: 00, 01, 02
-   Daily analysis\_assim subsetting results will still be kept
+   Daily analysis_assim subsetting results will still be kept

-What's new in 1.1.7 ?
+What’s new in 1.1.7 ?
 ---------------------

-1) Add a new flag "include\_AA\_tm12" to control whether to subset tm01 and tm02 files of analysis\_assim configuration.
+1) Add a new flag “include_AA_tm12” to control whether to subset tm01 and tm02 files of analysis_assim configuration.
 Default is True

 2) fix a bug in spatial query module: If incoming geometry is 3D, convert it to 2D before spatial query

-What's new in 1.1.6 ?
+What’s new in 1.1.6 ?
 ---------------------

+1) Remove previously added “time” dimension in “reference_time” variable as it was a violation of CF convention on “coordinate variable”“;
+   see:
+   http://www.unidata.ucar.edu/software/netcdf/workshops/2011/datamodels/NcCVars.html
-1) Remove previously added "time" dimension in "reference\_time" variable as it was a violation of CF convention on "coordinate variable""; see: http://www.unidata.ucar.edu/software/netcdf/workshops/2011/datamodels/NcCVars.html But this change causes missing "reference\_time" value in merged netcdfs as it only stores the value from the first file;
+   But this change causes missing”reference_time" value in merged netcdfs as it only stores the value from the first file;

-2) Fix bug in "time\_bounds" variable;
+2) Fix bug in “time_bounds” variable;

-3) Add "pyspatialite" as a optional dependency in spatial query.
+3) Add “pyspatialite” as a optional dependency in spatial query.
 Will try loading pysqlite2 by default, if failed, try loading pyspatialite lib.
 Note: Installation of pyspatialite needs several manual steps on linux, but it is so far a good way for CentOS.
-On Ubuntu and Windows, user should install pysqlite2 + mod\_spatialite binary;
+On Ubuntu and Windows, user should install pysqlite2 + mod_spatialite binary;

-What's new in 1.1.5 ?
+What’s new in 1.1.5 ?
 ---------------------

 1) Add two new flags, one for 2D grid file (forcing/land/terrain) and one for 1D file (channel/reservoir), to specify whether to keep original dimension size unchanged in resulting outputs.

-1-1) If True, the sizes of dimension 'x' and 'y' for 2D grid resulting file and 'feature\_id' for 1D resulting file will be same as their originals; Variables outside subsetting domain will be set to corresponding Missing Data Values.
+1-1) If True, the sizes of dimension ‘x’ and ‘y’ for 2D grid resulting file and ‘feature_id’ for 1D resulting file will be same as their originals; Variables outside subsetting domain will be set to corresponding Missing Data Values.